ESTJ Weaknesses, Flaws, and Shortcomings: Where the ESTJ Feel Challenged

-ESTJs certainly have a lot of strengths which help them to accomplish their goals, but just like everyone there are certain areas which they could improve.
+ESTJs certainly have a lot of strengths that help them to accomplish their goals, but just like everyone, there are certain areas in which they could improve.
 ESTJs are always wanting to be better at things, not liking to see weaknesses in themselves.
 Accepting that they might have shortcomings can be a challenge for them, as they want to be someone who others see as highly capable of just about anything they set their minds to.
 ESTJs are very goal-oriented people and are certainly capable of making things happen, but they do have certain areas where they will struggle.
-This can certainly be frustrating for the ESTJ to accept, but in most cases this is related to things like emotions and so it can be more natural for them to push aside those shortcomings.
+This can certainly be frustrating for the ESTJ to accept, but in most cases, this is related to things like emotions, so it can be more natural for them to push aside those shortcomings.

 They Are Perfectionists

 ESTJs are perfectionists, which can be both good and bad at times.
 While this is what drives the ESTJ to always improve and become the best at what they do, it can sometimes push them and others too hard.
 They can be rather hard on themselves if they don’t feel like they have accomplished something with a sense of efficiency and near perfection.
 If things are not done to their standards, they can become a bit intense towards themselves and others.
 When ESTJs are dealing with people who are not efficient and seem to constantly make mistakes, they can appear aggressive over this.
 They value others with a strong work ethic and people who are capable of getting things done.
 ESTJs need things to be done with a sense of focus and perfection, or they can become stressed and frustrated.
 They are often harder on themselves than anyone else, never feeling like things are good enough for their own high standards.
 This desire to make everything perfect definitely puts the ESTJ in highly stressed-out moods and can be a bit overwhelming for them at times.
 It is important for them to learn to take a step back once

 in a while and give themselves credit for their accomplishments rather than always seeing the ways they could improve.